 Another example is US retailer Home Depot, which uses a corporate sustainability report to promote awareness of how it’s engaging with energy efficiency, water conservation, sustainable forestry, healthy homes, clean air, and the circular economy.

 Meanwhile, French retailer Carrefour has seen sales boost by the use of blockchain ledger technology that tracks meat, milk and fruit from farms to stores; the company says it will extend the technology to more products to increase shopper trust.

 Emmanuel Delerm, Carrefour’s blockchain project manager, reported, “Millennials are buying less but buying better products for their health, for the planet.”

 QR codes are also being used to help consumers check the source of fresh food, with uptake particularly high in China.
 Meanwhile, the integration of mobile comms with in-store technology is creating even more opportunities to keep values-based consumers informed.

 In its Future of retail operations: Winning in a digital era January 2020 report, McKinsey speculates on how a shopper may access information while browsing.
 “Jonathan is tempted by a new, personalized promotion that pops up on his phone as he approaches the prepared-meals aisle.
 But because he prefers organic foods, he wonders about the product’s ingredients.
 As he scans the package with his smartphone, an augmented-reality display reveals the origin of its contents, along with its nutrition information and even its carbon footprint.”

-However retailers choose to apply technology to support their values-driven consumption strategy, authenticity and transparency will be crucial, whether they’re reporting on annual targets for sustainability or providing information at the point of purchase.
+However retailers choose to apply technology, such as automation software, to support their values-driven consumption strategy, authenticity and transparency will be crucial.